 - Lastly, sauté the onion until soft, then add the garlic and continue to sauté until the onion is transparent and the garlic is aromatic.

-- Return the bacon, beef and sausage to your wok/pot, add the water, tomato paste, crushed tomatoes, gherkins, pickled gherkin brine, capers, bay leaves, and paprika, combine everything well, and season with salt and pepper.
+- Return the bacon, beef and sausage to your wok/pot, add the water, tomato paste, crushed tomatoes, gherkins, pickled gherkin brine, capers, bay leaves, paprika and allspice, combine everything well, and season with salt and pepper.

 - Put the lid on your wok/pot, set the heat to medium, set your timer for 2 hours, and leave your stew to simmer.
 Stir occasionally and turn the heat down to low when the sauce thickens; if the sauce reduces too much, add a little more water.